Old Cemetery of Paris

 In the 20th century, Lamar County experienced periods of growth and change.
 The discovery of oil in nearby counties led to increased economic development, and the county became a hub for the petroleum industry.
 Today, Lamar County continues to thrive with a strong agricultural base, as well as industries such as healthcare, education, and manufacturing, making it an important part of Texas' history and economy.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lamar County, Texas.
+This timeline provides a concise overview of the key events in the history of Lamar County, Texas.